The hedge fund trends for the rest of 2022 will be shaped by a range of factors, and for the first time in 2 years, COVID-19 is not the primary focus.

 Combine that with the growing importance of technology, hedge funds have a lot to consider for 2022.
 Below are some of the trends to watch.

-The ongoing conflict between Russia and Ukraine adds to the inflationary concerns, as energy prices skyrocket.
+The ongoing conflict between Russia and Ukraine adds to the inflationary concerns, as energy and consumer prices skyrocket.

 However, it's not all bad news.
 Hedge funds that placed bullish bets on commodities are seeing huge gains.
 New York-based hedge fund, Soroban Capital Partners, has made several hundred million dollars since February.